saikyun/cljs-vscode-extension-hello-world/README.md

 To re-run `activate`, click the green `Restart`-symbol in the debugging interface (the one with the pause-button etc).

 Make sure that your project compiles properly, you see this by looking in the terminal, where `shadow-cljs` is nice enough to tell you when something goes wrong.

-This code and parts from this readme were taken from: [cljs-vscode-extension-hello-world](https://github.com/saikyun/cljs-vscode-extension-hello-world).

 #### But what about the REPL?